-The Coastal Hazard Wheel App is used for the classification and hazard management activities and relevant information on existing management measures, land-use and policy-decisions can be integrated and updated on a continuous basis in cooperation with national stakeholders.
+The Coastal Hazard Wheel App is used for the classification and hazard management activities and relevant information on current management measures, land-use and policy-decisions can be integrated and updated on a continuous basis in cooperation with national stakeholders.

-The broader aim of the coastal classification activities is to boost adaptation action from local to global level and provide a high-quality classification of the world's coastlines for the benefit of all coastal stakeholders worldwide.
+The broader aim of the coastal classification activities is to boost and support adaptation action from local to global level and provide a high-quality classification of the world's coastlines for the benefit of all coastal stakeholders worldwide.

 For more information on our national classification and hazard management schemes, please get in touch with us.